OpenBLAS

 and Loongson.
-It claims to achieve performance comparable to the Intel MKL: this mostly holds true on the BLAS part, while the LAPACK part falls behind.
+It claims to achieve performance comparable to the Intel MKL.
 On machines that support the AVX2 instruction set, OpenBLAS can achieve similar performance to MKL, but there are currently almost no open source libraries comparable to MKL on CPUs with the AVX512 instruction set.

 OpenBLAS is a fork of GotoBLAS2, which was created by Kazushige Goto at the Texas Advanced Computing Center.

 History and present

 OpenBLAS was developed by the parallel software group led by Professor Yunquan Zhang from the Chinese Academy of Sciences.

 OpenBLAS was initially only for the Loongson CPU platform.
 Dr. Xianyi Zhang contributed a lot of work.
-Since GotoBLAS was abandoned, the successor OpenBLAS is now developed as an open source BLAS library for multiple platforms, including X86, ARMv8, MIPS, and RISC-V platforms, and is respected for its excellent portability.
+Since GotoBLAS was abandoned, the successor OpenBLAS is now developed as an open source BLAS library for multiple platforms, including x86, ARMv8, MIPS, and RISC-V platforms, and is respected for its excellent portability.